4 Tips for using video effectively in your digital strategy

 - Email: Email is a great way to send video content directly to your supporters’ inboxes, helping make your messages more engaging.

-- Your website: Videos can bring your website content to life, whether used on your home page or within blog posts.
+- Your website: using video effectively can bring your website content to life, whether used on your home page or within blog posts.

 Use metrics from past marketing campaigns to determine which channels are most popular among your supporters.